John Cummins (Canadian politician): Politics

-As a Member of Parliament, Cummins served twice as party critic for Fisheries and Oceans, in addition to his work on various other House of Commons and Joint Committees.
+As a member of Parliament, Cummins served twice as party critic for fisheries and oceans, in addition to his work on various other House of Commons and joint committees.

 On October 19, 2010, Bill Tieleman wrote about John Cummins convention speech where Tieleman writes that "the BC Conservatives are going to target not only disgruntled BC Liberal voters but also the NDP's traditional support bases".

 On March 12, 2011, Cummins announced that he would not be seeking re-election in the federal election held on May 2, 2011.
 On March 29, 2011, Cummins announced he would seek the leadership of the British Columbia Conservative Party, and was acclaimed leader at the party's convention on May 28, 2011.

 On November 28, 2011, Cummins recommended that a review of the Royal Canadian Mounted Police in BC, including whether a provincial police force should be considered.
 This was announced following a review from Brian Peckford.

 Controversies

 During an interview on CFAX 1070 Radio on May 11, 2011, prior to becoming leader of the BC Conservatives, Cummins was questioned by the host of the radio show about his stance on gay rights following a suggestion that homosexuality was a choice.
-His response was: "That's my understanding of the issue,".
-He followed up by stating "There are folks that will tell you they're born that way, and that's fine.
-I don't discriminate".
 He issued an apology a couple days later, saying "My comments on CFAX radio this past Wednesday may have been misinterpreted and may have offended some.
 I apologize for that".

+Death

+Cummins died at the Royal Inland Hospital in Kamloops, British Columbia, on March 2, 2025, at the age of 82.
+He had been in ill health following a stroke in August 2020.